zhehaowang/zhehao.me/book-notes/emcpp/it18-22-smart-pointers.md

 ```

 **Takeaways**
-* Compared to direct use of new, make functions eliminate source code duplication, improve exception safety, and, for std::make_shared and std::allocate_shared, generate code that’s smaller and faster.
+* Compared to direct use of `new`, `make` functions eliminate source code duplication, improve exception safety, and, for `std::make_shared` and `std::allocate_shared`, generate code that’s smaller and faster.
-* Situations where use of make functions is inappropriate include the need to specify custom deleters and a desire to pass braced initializers.
+* Situations where use of `make` functions is inappropriate include the need to specify custom deleters and a desire to pass braced initializers.
-* For std::shared_ptrs, additional situations where make functions may be ill-advised include (1) classes with custom memory management and (2) systems with memory concerns, very large objects, and std::weak_ptrs that outlive the corresponding std::shared_ptrs.
+* For `std::shared_ptr`s, additional situations where make functions may be ill-advised include (1) classes with custom memory management and (2) systems with memory concerns, very large objects, and `std::weak_ptr`s that outlive the corresponding `std::shared_ptr`s.

 ### When using the pimpl idiom, define special member functions in the implementation file